-The effectiveness of road surface water spreading can be improved by constructing small flood water guiders along side the roads that guide the water towards the farm land - sometimes
+The effectiveness of road surface water spreading can be improved by constructing small flood water spreaders along side the roads that guide the water towards the farm land - sometimes directly to furrows or field channels.
+Also the intake to land can be improved, especially when there is a level difference, by a stepped intake.

-Figure 13. & 14.
-Flood water guider from roads (left) and stepped intake (right)
+Flood water spreader from roads (left) and stepped intake (right)